 Personal data collected and processed for authentication of an Online Platform user are kept until its holder requests their elimination.

-b) Arbitration proceedings procedure
+b) Arbitration proceedings and mediation procedure

 Personal data requested: name, nationality, address, postal code, location, country, e-mail, Tax Identification Number (TIN) and language.
 Furthermore, additional optional data are requested, namely mobile, phone and IBAN.